What is Symbiosis?

 Beneath the sea there are many interesting partnerships between species which are known as “symbiotic relationships”.
 When two different species are living and working together in a symbiotic relationship (also known as “living in symbiosis”) it means that they are both mutually benefitting from the presence of the other.
 Some of these relationships are well known, whereas others are slightly more cryptic and you might be surprised by some of the benefits which are derived.
-Here are 7 of our favourite symbiotic relationships which we see at our dive sites across Indonesia….
+Here are SEVEN of our favourite symbiotic relationships which we see at our dive sites across Indonesia….

 Cleaner shrimp and moray eels

 My oh my, what big teeth you have – and what a brave little shrimp!
 Moray eels will actively seek out cleaner shrimps on the reef during the day.
 The moray eel will give a free a meal to any shrimp which cleans it of its parasitic load.
-Cleaner shrimp are usually especially keen on cleaning around the moray eel’s eyes, gills, teeth – even bravely entering the eel’s mouth to ensure a thorough teeth cleaning session and a decent meal!
+Cleaner shrimp are usually especially keen on cleaning around the moray eel’s eyes, gills, teeth – even bravely entering the eel’s mouth to ensure thorough teeth cleaning session and a decent meal!

 Turtles and Remoras

 Remoras are also known as “suckerfish” and they are often seen attached to large marine species including sharks, rays and sea turtles.
 When you dive at Two Fish Divers on Bunaken Island in North Sulawesi you’ll see huge green sea turtles which often have remoras attached to them.
 Remoras have a sucking disk on their heads which they use to attach themselves to their host.
 They do not have swimming bladders so they rely on their hosts to help them travel the oceans!
 This technique also ensures swift water movement over their gills which is vital for breathing.
-The remora will eat the leftovers of their host’s meals and collect parasites and bacteria from their hosts skin – which keeps the host clean and healthy!
+The remora will eat the leftovers of their host’s meals and collect parasites and bacteria from their host’s skin – which keeps the host clean and healthy!

 Emperor shrimps, Nudibranch and Sea Cucumbers

-Emperor shrimps (Periclimenes imperator) develop symbiotic relationships with a range of nudibranchs and holothurians, or sea cucumbers.
+Emperor shrimps (Periclimenes imperator) develop symbiotic relationships with a range of nudibranchs and holothurians or sea cucumbers.
 The shrimp lives on the surface of the host, which offers him protection from predators and an extra source of food.
 The relationship benefits the host too, as the shrimp consumes any parasites on its skin.
-The shrimp doesn’t stay still, but constantly moves up and down it’s host, looking for food from the substrate that has been disturbed by the host.
+The shrimp doesn’t stay still, but constantly moves up and down its host, looking for food from the substrate that has been disturbed by the host.